microsoft/pxt-arcade/docs/courses/csintro2/logic/multiplayer.md

 The ``||controller:local-multiplayer||`` extension allows for multiple users to play games with eachother in the browser.

-Using a QWERTY keyboard, the keys for both players are listed belows
+Using a QWERTY keyboard, the keys for both players are listed below

 | Controller Button | Player One    | Player Two    |
 | :---------------: | :-----------: | :-----------: |